-This five-day highly-interactive session will provide a retreat environment to stimulate new thinking and insights around ways to overcome existing and anticipated blockages to the establishment of SEL programs.
-Participants will compare theory, policy and practice from across different SEL networks, opening up new perspectives and intensive learning opportunities.
-The program will combine presentations by groundbreaking practitioners, cross-sector panel discussions, and curated conversations.
-Participants will also work in smaller focus groups that meet several times to develop ideas, arguments and new approaches in greater depth.
+The five-day highly-interactive session provided a retreat environment to stimulate new thinking and insights around ways to overcome existing and anticipated blockages to the establishment of SEL programs.
+Participants compared theory, policy and practice from across different SEL networks, opening up new perspectives and intensive learning opportunities.
+The program combined presentations by groundbreaking practitioners, cross-sector panel discussions, and curated conversations.
+Participants also worked in smaller focus groups that meet several times to develop ideas, arguments and new approaches in greater depth.

-Over the course of the five-day program, participants will address the following questions:
+Over the course of the five-day program, participants addressed the following questions:

 - How do we convince the unconvinced?
 The argument for SEL is not yet won and as SEL programs become more established and better known, there may be more push back from stakeholders with differing priorities.